sarahbonnin/CRG_RIntroduction/io_plots.md

 dev.off()
 ```

-*Note that pdf is the only format that supports several pages*:
+*Note that pdf is the only format that supports saving several pages*:

 ```{r}
 pdf(file="myfile_pages.pdf")